souk4711/hakoniwa/hakoniwa-cli/examples/usage-mount.md

 > [!NOTE]
 > This method is mainly useful if you set it to a directory that contains a file system hierarchy, and want chroot into it.

+> [!WARNING]
+> Some empty directories/files that were used as mount point targets may be left behind even when the last process exits.

 ## --rootfs

-Bind mount all subdirectories in ROOTFS to the container root with read-only access [default: /]
+Bind mount all subdirectories in ROOTFS to the container root with **read-only** access [default: /]

 ```console,ignore
 $ mkdir -p rootfs && docker export $(docker create alpine) | tar -C rootfs -xf - && rmdir rootfs/proc